btd2010/c--/README.md

 ![C-- logo](lib/icons/cmm-150.png)
 # C-- ![Issues](https://img.shields.io/github/issues/btd2010/bs) ![PRs](https://img.shields.io/github/issues-pr/btd2010/bs) ![Version](https://img.shields.io/badge/version-0.0.1--beta-blue)
-C-- is a compiled, simple programming language mostly like C#, C++, and [Carbon](https://github.com/carbon-language/carbon-lang).
+C-- is a compiled, simple, embeddable programming language mostly like C#, C++, and [Carbon](https://github.com/carbon-language/carbon-lang).
 I work on it in my free time so I can learn the programming languages I need to use faster and better.

 ## Installation
 You can build and install C-- over a Makefile: